 The ideals of Chivalry-Now are rooted

-in the affirmation of our existence as something of value.
+in the affirmation of our existence as something of immense value.
 They

-tell us not to throw away our lives, but to perfect ourselves as
+tell us not to waste our lives, but to perfect ourselves as

 best we can, to make humanity itself something to be proud of.